Stackclash/5e-vault/5. Mechanics/Bestiary/Aberration/Gauth (MPMM).md

 aliases: ["Gauth"]
 ---
 # Gauth
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-133, Volo's Guide to Monsters p.
-125*
+133*

 A gauth is a hungry, tyrannical creature similar to a beholder that eats magic and tries to exact tribute from anything weaker than itself.
 Its body is about 4 feet in diameter, with six eyestalks, a central eye (sometimes surrounded by multiple smaller eyes), and four small grasping tentacles near its mouth.
 It has color and texture variations similar to a true beholder.